• Menu

 What to ask your barber

-It takes a very skilled barber to make transitions to a low fade in such a narrow space as it is the case in the picture above but we think this is a great way to flaunt your thick dense hair.
+It takes a very skilled barber to make transitions to a low fade haircut in such a narrow space as is the case in the picture above but we think this is a great way to flaunt your thick dense hair.

-46. Twisted Braids
+46. Twisted Braids Hairstyle for Men

 Unlike box braids that use 3 strands of hair, twists use only two and have a particular, different look.
-They are of Afro American inspiration.
+They are of Afro-American inspiration.

 Source